How to Make Less but Sell More at your Next Craft Show

 And it’s not just the hours spent making product.
 There’s packaging, photographing, listing online, setting up at a craft show, selling at a craft show, etc. Not to mention, many creators aren’t charging enough for their products, which means they’re not even getting paid for all of their time.

 I also like to think of earning money vs. making money in terms of profits.
 Earned money is money you’re paid back for your time and expenses.
-If you spend two hours drafting, creating, marketing and selling an item and $10 on materials, when you make that $10 back, plus your hourly wage X 2, you’ve earned your money for that item.
+Making money is money you get on top of that.

 Let’s say $50 covers ALL your time and ALL expenses for a product and you’ve priced the item at $100.
 The first $50 you’ve earned.
 The second $50 is profit and puts you in the making money zone.